spotinst/help/src/docs/ocean/features/vm-selection-aks.md

 4. In the panel on the top left of the screen, fill in and select the settings for the Virtual Node Group, such as Availability Zones and the maximum Number of pods per node.

-5. Scroll down to the VM Selection panel.
+5. Scroll down to the **VM Selection** panel.

 ![vm-selection-panel](https://github.com/spotinst/help/assets/159915991/ea743bc6-0a06-4fa9-a958-7b4410bc7bd3)

 The VM Selection panel provides these options:

 * Automatic: Let Spot select your VM sizes according to the needs of your applications.
 * Advanced VM Size Selection: Use attribute filters to select VMs with customized sizes from which Ocean can scale.

  <ol style="list-style-type: lower-alpha;">
   <li>Select an option.</li>
   <li>If you selected the Automatic option, click Save to complete the procedure.
-Otherwise, if you selected Advanced VM Size Selection, continue./li>
+Otherwise, if you selected Advanced VM Size Selection, continue.</li>
   <li>In the VM Selection list, view each VM type's currently selected size, vCPU, Memory (GiB), and GPU units. </li>
  </ol>